mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 The unique component on the Client side is the **Browser**, which runs the dApp frontend code, balances, signs and submits transactions.
-In this approach we consider CIP30 light wallets, that run on the Browser and connect with a Cardano Node for getting blockchain information and submitting transactions.
+In this approach we consider CIP30 light wallets, that run on the Browser and interact with the blockchain for getting utxos information and submitting transactions.

 On the Server side, we have three services: the Plutus Application Backend (**PAB**),